Introduction

 - Commerzbank

-Note: To avoid any potential problem or prolonged waiting time, open a blocked account only in a German bank or with an approved provider.
+Note: To avoid potential problems or prolonged waiting times, open a blocked account only with a German bank or an approved provider.

 Comparison Between Blocked Account Providers